9 Top-Rated Day Trips from Nashville

-Once you've exhausted the many delightful world-class attractions in Nashville, be sure to allow time to explore the area around Tennessee's famous music city.
+Once you've exhausted the many delightful world-class attractions in Nashville, be sure to allow time to explore the area around Tennessee's famous "Music City."
 You'll be rewarded with everything from historic homes and perfectly preserved plantations to countless Civil War sites.
-Other great day trip options include visiting one or more of the quaint smaller towns within an easy drive, such as picturesque Franklin and Gallatin, or perhaps taking a slightly longer journey to destinations like Chattanooga and Gatlinburg, the gateway to the Smoky Mountains.
+Other great day trip options include visiting one or more of the quaint small towns within an easy drive, such as picturesque Franklin and Gallatin, or perhaps taking a slightly longer journey to destinations like Chattanooga and Gatlinburg, the gateway to the Smoky Mountains.
 And for diehard Elvis fans, consider heading even farther afield to explore the sightseeing highlights of Memphis, home of the "King's" stunning Graceland Mansion, followed by a journey back in time to some of the city's many other music-related points of interest.
 Whether you're interested in music, history, or nature, plan your sightseeing excursions with our list of the top-rated day trips from Nashville.

 1 Editor's Pick The Hermitage: Home of President Andrew Jackson

 The Hermitage, former home of Andrew Jackson, seventh President of the United States, is an easy full- or half-day trip thanks to its location just a few miles east of Nashville.
 Built in 1819 and rebuilt in 1834 after a devastating fire, this magnificent mansion opened as a museum in 1889 and has been authentically restored to look just as it would have when Jackson lived here during his retirement (1837-1845).
-Highlights of a visit include the informative museum with its numerous displays and important artifacts relating to Jackson's time in government as well as his personal life.
+Highlights of a visit include the informative museum, with its numerous displays and important artifacts relating to Jackson's time in government, as well as his personal life.
 Guided tours are available (try to join a tour by one of the museum's informative in-character interpreters), as are special themed offerings, including ghost tours and wagon rides.
-After exploring the property's beautiful park-like surroundings - be sure to visit the graves of Jackson and his wife, Rachel - pop into nearby Tulip Grove, a mansion that once served as home to Jackson's niece and White House hostess, Emily, and her husband Andrew Jackson Donelson, his presidential secretary.
+After exploring the property's beautiful park-like surroundings, including the graves of Jackson and his wife, Rachel, pop into nearby Tulip Grove, a mansion that once served as home to Jackson's niece and White House hostess, Emily, and her husband Andrew Jackson Donelson, his presidential secretary.

 Address: 4580 Rachel's Lane, Nashville, Tennessee